© Areez Katki 2023

 2022

-Event, Memory, Metaphor, Tarq Gallery, Mumbai, India
+Event, Memory, Metaphor, Tarq Gallery, Mumbai, IN

-Vanishing Act, Centre A, Vancouver, Canada
+Vanishing Act, Centre A, Vancouver, CA

 Twisting, Turning, Winding, Objectspace, Tāmaki Makaurau Auckland, NZ

-Testing Ground, The Sarjeant Gallery, Whanganui, NZ
+Testing Ground, The Sarjeant Gallery Te Whare o Rehua, Whanganui, NZ

 Notes for Tomorrow, Te Uru Waitakere Contemporary Gallery, Tāmaki Makaurau Auckland, NZ